-Found in 16 Collections and/or Records:
+Found in 11 Collections and/or Records:

-Scope and Contents From the Series: Series 7 contains bibliographies, by subject, of the personal library of Yourgrau.
+Series 7 contains bibliographies, by subject, of the personal library of Yourgrau.
 Also included are appraisals and insurance documents for the library, as well as advertisements and correspondence relative to efforts to sell the library.

 Still image of a family with two children looking at insurance papers with an older man.
 Left to right are: the older gentleman (seated at table), mother holding young girl (standing and leaning over to see papers), and father and young girl (seated at table).
 Some text in English can be read from the insurance papers: "Money for Emergencies" "Monthly Income" "Annual Report" and other partial words.

 Harry Pells Insurance Agency building with two large signs advertising their insurance.
 On top of the building is a large neon sign for ''Miller High Life the champagne of bottle beer.''

 Harry Pells was Jewish businessman in Denver, CO.
 He owned and operated an insurance agency and was an active marine.
 Harry Pells enlisted in the Army in both WWI and WWII.
 He was later involved in veterans’ organizations, such as the Jewish War Veterans and the American Legion where he organized a toy drive that sent over 50,000 toys to Europe.
 Collection contains personal papers, news clippings, pamphlets and, a newsletter related to Harry Pells from 1918 through 1986.

-Scope and Contents From the Series: Public relations includes gubernatorial appointments and correspondence.
+Public relations includes gubernatorial appointments and correspondence.
 One sub-section of the series contains copies of speeches made by Love, and another contains correspondence written on various legislative matters.